-Learning doesn’t stop after the school bell.
+Learning doesn’t stop after the school bell

-We give our Junior School girls every opportunity to pursue their interests and experience the unbridled joy of participating in sport, music, the performing arts, outdoor education and other specialised activities.
+We give our Junior Primary School girls every opportunity to pursue their interests and experience the unbridled joy of participating in sport, music, the performing arts, outdoor education and other specialised activities.

 For an hour each Monday to Wednesday afternoon, experienced instructors and teachers run our After-School Clubs.

-There are also year group camps to help develop character, confidence , teamwork and personal growth.
+There are also year group camps to help develop character, confidence, teamwork and personal growth.

-Music, movement and creativity are integral parts of a child’s education.
+Performing arts such as music, movement and creativity are integral parts of a child’s education.

 All Perth College girls will learn an instrument from Year 2, from woodwind to strings, and also find their voice through the choir.
 Each student will also participate in the annual Junior School musical, with girls in Year 6 able to audition for lead roles.
-We are home to ‘PC Dance’, a programme hosted on Saturday mornings for girls and boys aged four to 20.
+We are home to ‘PC Dance’, a program hosted on Saturday mornings for girls and boys aged four to 20.

 We offer a diverse range of clubs during and after school, allowing girls to delve deeper into their hobbies and passions.
 Activities change each term and range from robotics to yoga, fitness and cooking, all led by teachers or experienced instructors, for no or minimal cost.

-Making a difference to the lives of others.
+Making a difference to the lives of others

 Members of the Junior School Helping Hands Club meet each week to make a difference and regularly visit The Second Avenue Aged Care Facility in Mount Lawley, reading to the residents and performing for them.
 Our girls also provide assistance to the church and community events such as the annual Lifeline Luncheon, Anglicare winter and Christmas appeals, and the Hyde Park Fair.